danieltjw/aifutures/README.md

 - it is unlikely we can stay competitive with an increasingly capable AI
     - magnitudes of times slower at decision making
     - slower at coordinating with each other
-    - more error-prone and tendency for bias
+    - more error-prone, tendency for bias, easily deceived
         - Independent AGI can self-correct
-            - (Narrow AI inherits from humans biases)
+        - Narrow AI inherits from humans biases

 Humans will be less cost efficient than AAIGI
 - require more energy and resources to upkeep